 The world has enough wealth and resources to ensure that the entire human race enjoys a basic standard of living.
 Yet people in countries like Burundi, South Sudan and Somalia—the three poorest in the world—continue to live in desperate poverty.

 How do we measure how poor or wealthy a given nation is compared to another?
-While GDP per capita is often considered the standard metric, by compensating for differences in living costs and rates of inflation the purchasing power parity (PPP) can better assess an individual’s buying power in a particular country.
+While GDP per capita is often considered the standard metric, by compensating for differences in living costs and rates of inflation, the purchasing power parity (PPP) can better assess an individual’s buying power in a particular country.

 Values are expressed in current international dollars, reflecting a single year's currency exchange rates and PPP adjustments.
-Data source: International Monetary Fund, World Economic Outlook Database, October 2019.
+Data source: International Monetary Fund, World Economic Outlook Database, April 2021.